- What is the Adventure Writing Academy?

-Students need a computer and webcam/headset mic capable of working with Skype.
-Students will need a notebook to write in, along with pens or pencils, and their textbooks (textbooks provided and shipped by the school).
+Students need a computer and webcam/headset mic capable of working with Google Classroom.
+Students will need a notebook to write in, along with pens or pencils, and their textbooks (textbooks provided and shipped by AWA).
 Perhaps the most important thing to bring to class is an open attitude, imagination, and your participation.

 When Do Classes Start?

 Fill out our enrollment form to show your interest in a class.
 When we have at least interested six students for that time slot, we’ll email all pre-registered students to confirm their interest and formally set a start date (usually 60 days from the 6th pre-registration).